awslabs/aws-deployment-framework/docs/user-guide.md

 In the example we have three steps to our install phase in our build, the remaining phases and steps you add are up to you.
 In the above steps we simply bring in the shared modules we will need to run our main function in `generate_params.py`.
-The $S3_BUCKET_NAME variable is available in AWS CodeBuild as we pass this in from our initial creation of the that defines the CodeBuild Project.
+The `$S3_BUCKET_NAME` variable is available in AWS CodeBuild as we pass this in from our deployment map that defines the CodeBuild Project.
 You do not need to change this.

 Other packages such as [cfn-lint](https://github.com/awslabs/cfn-python-lint)